freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Administrator
 -------------

 The Administrator installs, deploys, and maintains a SecureDrop instance.
-They connect to the Application and Monitor servers (using SSH) and to the Admin Interface (using Tor Browser) from an Admin Workstation.
+They have physical access to the Application and Monitor servers, as well as the dedicated hardware firewall.
+Typically, they use an Admin Workstation to connect to the Application and Monitor servers (using SSH) and to the Admin Interface (using Tor Browser).

 .. _glossary_admin_interface: